Mohan8877/SCT_WD_2A/README.md

-🧮 Task 2A: Scientific Calculator Web Application
+# SCT_WD_2A - Calculator Web Application | SkillCraft Technology

-      Welcome to the Scientific Calculator Web Application — a fully interactive, browser-based calculator built using HTML, CSS, and JavaScript.
-Developed as part of the
+This project is a fully functional **Calculator Web App** created using **HTML**, **CSS**, and **JavaScript**.
+It supports basic arithmetic operations with a clean, user-friendly interface and responsive design.

-    SkillCraft Technology Internship, this app supports both basic and scientific operations, with advanced UI features and keyboard input support.
+## 🧮 Features

-🕹️ About the Project
+- ➕ Addition, ➖ Subtraction, ✖️ Multiplication, ➗ Division
-      This calculator enables users to perform a wide range of mathematical operations with precision.
-From basic arithmetic to scientific functions, the intuitive 2D- styled button interface and keyboard accessibility make it user-friendly across devices.
+- 🔢 Clear and backspace functions

-✨ Key Features
+- 🎨 Modern gradient styling and smooth button animations
-      ✅ Basic operations: Add, Subtract, Multiply, Divide 📐 Scientific functions: Square root, Power, Basic Trigonometric functions, Logarithms 🎨 UI with 3D button effects for interactive feedback ⌨️ Full keyboard input support for efficient use ⚠️ Error handling (e.g., divide by zero, invalid expressions) 🖥️ Responsive layout for all screen sizes
+- 📱 Responsive layout for all devices
-      🌐 100% client-side (no backend/database)
+- ⏱️ Fast and accurate calculations

-📂 Project Structure
+## 📂 Project Structure

     SCT_WD_2A/
     ├── SCT_WD_2A.html    # 🧱 HTML structure of the calculator